SM City Pampanga

 SM City Pampanga is a shopping mall owned and operated by SM Prime Holdings.
 It is located along the Jose Abad Santos Avenue (formerly Olongapo-Gapan Road) in San Fernando and Mexico in the province of Pampanga.
 It has a land area of 31 ha and a total gross floor area of 132,484 m2.
 It is the first SM Supermall in Central Luzon and is currently the second largest shopping mall in the Northern and Central Luzon.
 The shopping mall is composed of the Main Building, Annex 1, Annex 2 and Annex 3.
+The mall's exterior facade and interior has similarities to SM City Davao and SM City CDO Uptown.

 Location

 SM City Pampanga is located along Jose Abad Santos Avenue (formerly Olongapo-Gapan Road), corner North Luzon Expressway, Barangay San Jose, City of San Fernando, and Barangay Lagundi, Mexico.
 The mall's east wing (Building 4) is located along the Jose Abad Santos Avenue, Barangay Lagundi, Mexico, Pampanga.
 On the rest of the mall complex, (Annex 1, Main Mall and Annex 2) is located on the same road but this time part of the City of San Fernando.
 The mall is adjacent to both the San Fernando Exit of the North Luzon Expressway and to the Robinsons Starmills Pampanga.